Home Compare QSR vs ROP

 Restaurant Brands International vs Roper Technologies: Which Stock Looks Stronger in 2026?

-Restaurant Brands International holds the cleaner structural position, with stability as the main driver and valuation adding further support.
-Roper Technologies still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Structurally, Restaurant Brands International and Roper Technologies are closely matched — neither holds a meaningful edge overall.
+Roper Technologies still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Restaurant Brands International holds the more constructive position.
-That puts structure and market broadly in agreement — Restaurant Brands International's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.